 Regulatory submissions for new drugs, biologics, or medical devices are replete with complex data that must be effectively communicated to the FDA/EMA review team.
-Data visualizations (eg, statistical graphs, plots, charts) are a way to communicate quantitative information with greater efficiency, clarity, and precision than with text alone.
-However, all too often, these powerful tools are either underutilized or misapplied, leading to ambiguity or confusion about key aspects of the data.
+Data visualizations (e.g., statistical graphs, plots, charts) are a way to communicate quantitative information with greater efficiency, clarity, and precision than with text alone.
+However, all too often these powerful tools are underutilized or misapplied, leading to ambiguity or confusion about key aspects of the data.

-There is a common misconception that data visualizations in regulatory submissions need to be basic and visually sparse to be perceived as credible.
+A common misconception is that data visualizations in regulatory submissions need to be basic and visually sparse to be perceived as credible.
 That’s not the case.
 While an effective data visualization should be easy to interpret and as simple as possible, that doesn’t mean it needs to be boring.
 In fact, incorporating elements of graphical style can often enhance interpretability.
-Below, I’ll provide a brief overview of best practices for creating effective data visualizations from the medical communications experts and statisticians at 3D Communications.
+Here’s a brief overview of best practices for creating effective data visualizations from the medical communications experts and statisticians at 3D Communications.

-Form: Are the data being presented in a way that is visually attractive?
-Does the visualization pass the “glance test” (i.e., can the reader understand the message without having to rely on supporting text)?
+- Form: Are the data being presented in a way that is visually attractive?
+Does the visualization pass the “glance test” – can the reader understand the message without having to rely on supporting text?

 The easiest way to see what makes an effective data visualization is by example.
 The top and bottom panels below illustrate the hypothetical results of an efficacy endpoint based on percentage of patients in each arm meeting a treatment responder definition.